 - Garnish with pickled carrot strips and alfalfa sprouts

 A tartine is what the French call an open-faced sandwich with spreadable ingredients.
 For the spread in this recipe.
 I mixed burrata cheese with a little chopped garlic and red pesto.
-Then, I added mashed avocado and pickled carrots and topped it with alfalfa sprouts.
+Then, I added mashed avocado and pickled carrots and topped them with alfalfa sprouts.
 It takes less than 10 minutes to make.

 What’s your favorite open-faced sandwich spread?
 Please leave a comment below.